mnebot86/TheBarbershop/README.md

 TheBarberShop is an app using React on Rails.
 I was inspired to created this for a friend's Barber Shop.
 A user will be able to create a profile and have the ability to select services.
 They can also create, edit , and delete appointment.

 ## MVP
-- Back end Full CRUD
+- User can login and out
-- Full CRUD for Client for end
+- User can select a service
-- 8 Component
+- User can create a booking
-- Css with Flex Box or Grid
+- User can edit or delete a booking

 ## Libraries and Dependencies
 | Library | Description |